Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

       else
               do_something;

-    Then there would be a compilation error, because when the macro is expanded there are two trailing semicolons, so the else branch gets orphaned.
+    Then there would be a compilation error, because when the woke macro is expanded there are two trailing semicolons, so the woke else branch gets orphaned.

     See: https://lore.kernel.org/lkml/1399671106.2912.21.camel@joe-AO725/